smaurice101/readthedocs/docs/source/tmlbuilds.rst

       **'docfolder' : 'mylogs,mylogs2'**, specifies the subfolders in this example, **mylogs** and **mylogs2** contain your log files.

-      You can specify different folder names and add as many files in these folder, RTMS will automatically read them.
+      You can specify different folder names and add as many files in these folder(s), RTMS will automatically read and process them.

 .. tip::
    You can use RegEX statements in the search terms.
 This allows you to do build powerful RegEx expressions to filter log files.